 These incubators are responsible for several courses Duolingo now offers, including Welsh, Catalan, Latin and fictional languages from Star Trek and George R. R. Martin’s A Song of Ice and Fire.

-We have collected data and statistics on Duolingo users, revenue and course availability.
+We have collected data and statistics on Duolingo.
 Read on below to find out more.

 |People||Luis von Ahn (CEO), Severin Hacker (CTO)|